Algebraic Reduction of Hidden Markov Models: Introduction

-The structure of the paper is as follows: In Section \ref{sec:geometric_approach_to_probability_theory} we review the fundamental facts underlying the algebraic probabilistic models.
+The structure of the paper is as follows: In Section \ref{sec:geometric_approach_to_probability_theory} we review the fundamentals of the algebraic probabilistic models needed for our aims.
 The approach is directly borrowed from non-commutative probability \cite{meyer, maassen} and its use in quantum theory, where the algebras used for embedding the probability space need not be commutative (and are typically infinite-dimensional \cite{bratteli-robinson}), and can then be used to model quantum systems \cite{vonNeumann}.
-In this work, we only use commutative, finite-dimensional algebras, represented as $\R^n$ endowed with its element-wise product.
-Extension to more general cases will be treated in \cite{forthcoming2}.
-Subsection \ref{sec:conditional_expectations} is in particular focused on conditional expectations as linear maps on algebras, their duals, and their representations, as they are key tools in development of our method.
+As remarked above, in this work we only use commutative, finite-dimensional associative algebras, represented as $\R^n$ endowed with its element-wise product.
+Subsection \ref{sec:conditional_expectations} is focused on conditional expectations as linear maps on algebras, their duals, and their representations.
+These are some of the key tools in the development of our method.